We're proud to share our unique history

 high quality Merino products.
 The Merino fibre remains the cornerstone

 of our brand and the life passion of everyone involved, including George Garnock's

 sixth generation descendants Simon and Stephen Smith, executive directors of

 the company along with Peter Small of Quality Softwools Australia since 2004.

 We have expanded our range beyond traditional knitwear to

 include MERINO-DENIM™, t-shirts and polos, merino-twill, merino-fleece,

-accessories and in 2018 the first summer bamboo-merino collection was launched.
+accessories and in 2018 the first summer merino-bamboo collection was launched.

 Toorallie's focus is to create Merino garments of exceptional design and quality.

-Garments that last, that our customers love the wear.
+Garments that last, that our customers love to wear.